danigb/smplr/README.md

 Samples are published at: https://github.com/danigb/samples

+`smplr` is still under development and features are considered unstable.
+See [CHANGELOG](https://github.com/danigb/smplr/blob/main/CHANGELOG.md) for changes.

 ## Documentation

 ### Create an instrument

-All instruments follows the same pattern: `new Instrument(context, options)`.
+All instruments follows the same pattern: `new Instrument(context, options?)`.
 For example:

 ```js
 import { SplendidGrandPiano, Soundfont } from "smplr";